photoprism/photoprism-docs/docs/contribute.md

 ## Questions?

-If you have a question or an idea, you can simply send an email to hello@photoprism.org or start by discussing it in our `#photoprism` channel on [gophers.slack.com](https://gophers.slack.com).
+If you have a question or an idea, you are welcome to [contact us via email](mailto:hello@photoprism.org) or start by discussing it in our `#photoprism` channel on [gophers.slack.com](https://gophers.slack.com).
 If you don't have an account yet, you can create one on [invite.slack.golangbridge.org](https://invite.slack.golangbridge.org/).